Home » Understanding Pearly Penile Papules » Small Bumps on the Penis? When to Worry — & When Not To

 They are completely normal and are not linked to infection or sexual activity.
 These spots may appear on the shaft or sometimes near the head of the penis.

-More information is available in our guide to Fordyce spots
+More information is available in our guide to Fordyce spots.
+These spots are sometimes confused with PPP, which we explain in PPP vs Fordyce spots: how to tell the difference.

 Hair Follicles or Blocked Pores